alsleaders/AmandasReadingList/README.md

 - Whether I'd like to read it again
 - Whether I want to own a copy of it
 - Whom I've recommended it to
+- Did I abandon this book?
+Because of time? or content?

 # Defualt Template for SDG .NET Course